-Use of Proceeds The net proceeds from the issue of the Securities, which will be approximately US\$[•] (after the deduction of commissions and estimated offering expenses), will be applied by the Company for the repayment of indebtedness and for general corporate purposes.
+Use of Proceeds The net proceeds from the issue of the Securities, which will be approximately US\$547.8 million (after the deduction of commissions), will be applied by the Company for the repayment of indebtedness and for general corporate purposes.
 Selling Restrictions The Securities have not been and will not be registered under the Securities Act and, subject to certain exceptions, may not be offered or sold within the United States.
 The Securities may be sold in other jurisdictions (including the United Kingdom, Singapore, Hong Kong, Japan and the Philippines) only in compliance with applicable laws and regulations.
 See "Subscription and Sale."
-XS2330597738.
-ISIN.....
-Common Code.....
-233059773.
-Governing Law.....
-English law.
+ISIN XS2330597738.
+Common Code 233059773.
+Governing Law English law.
 Trustee The Hongkong and Shanghai Banking Corporation Limited.
-Principal Paying Agent, The Hongkong and Shanghai Banking Corporation Limited.
-Calculation Agent and Transfer Agent Registrar.....
-The Hongkong and Shanghai Banking Corporation Limited.
-Clearing Systems.....
-Euroclear and Clearstream, Luxembourg.
+Principal Paying Agent, Calculation Agent and Transfer Agent The Hongkong and Shanghai Banking Corporation Limited.
+Registrar The Hongkong and Shanghai Banking Corporation Limited.
+Clearing Systems Euroclear and Clearstream, Luxembourg.
 LEI 549300R3PFXOFQSZ7G25.